RShuken/Capstone-server/README.md

 we type `heroku run npm run migrate` to get started on the migration.

 `heroku pg:psql` is a handy tool that will get us into the shell there.
 Then we can do \dt to see the tables in heroku

+# Before turning in the capstone

+flush the heroku DB and then provide them the new mock data files